 This system classifies a variety of objects a person may encounter through daily traversals and verbally notifies the user about the presence of these objects.
 The end user component of the system is a mobile application that continuously operates as the user journeys through his/her immediate environment.
 The app periodically captures images, sends the image to a remote classification engine, and upon receiving the results informs the user about the presence or lack thereof of common objects.

 How I built it

-The classification component of the system makes use of a convolution artificial neural network that was designed and trained the network using the deep learning library Dl4j.
+The classification component of the system makes use of a convolution artificial neural network that was designed and trained using the deep learning library Dl4j.
 It was trained on a database of pictures of a variety of commonplace objects like laptops and furniture.
-The entire classification component of the project consisted of this neural network merged with a tomcat web server that was built to accept remote post requests with an image and returned the classification result.
-The front-end was built with the use of a mobile application that continually took pictures of person's surroundings when the app was activated.
+The entire classification component of the project consisted of this neural network merged with a web server component that was built to accept remote requests.

 Challenges I ran into

 Two main challenges I ran into were the actual training of the neural network in charge of image classification and the integration with the web server.
 With work into finding a good dataset of images and training parameters along with resolving server integration issues I was able to resolve these challenges and ultimately build a smoothly running system.

 Merging the system with a lightweight mobile application but still retaining full classification power.
 The scalability of the system also proved to be high allowing for continual sophistication of the system to be made.